 6. Verify Employment History

 Checking out the tenant’s current employment and employment history will show you steady their work history is.
 If they have bounced around at a lot of jobs or have a large employment gap without an explanation, they can be red flags.
 Checking pay stubs will also tell if they can afford the apartment.
 The rent should be no more than 33% of their income.

 By requiring the tenant to provide proof of renter’s insurance, it’s protecting both of you.
 You aren’t liable for their personal belongings and, if something happens to their belongings, their renters’ insurance should reimburse them.

 Having a signed lease is once again beneficial to both parties.
 Tenants can use it for proof of residency for school enrollment and turn on utilities.
 Landlords can use it as proof of rental income and in the event, they need to take a tenant to court.

 9. Distribute Property Rules and Regulations

-These are optional but are advisable if you’re renting out a condo or a home that is part of an HOA (Home Owner’s Association).
-Give this to the tenants so they know the rules they’re required to follow and the consequences if they break these rules.
+These are optional but are advisable if you’re renting out a condo or a home that is part of a homeowner’s association (HOA).
+Give this to the tenants so that they know the rules they’re required to follow and the consequences if they break these rules.

 10. Distribute Pet Addendum

-Verify the tenant has enough move in money.
-Standard move in money includes 1st month’s rent and 1 month’s rent as a security deposit.
-Some landlords opt to ask for last month’s rent up front.
+Verify the tenant has enough move-in money.
+Standard move-in money includes the first month’s rent and one month’s rent as a security deposit.
+Some landlords opt to ask for last month’s rent upfront.
 Use a rent receipt book for this, so you keep one copy and the tenant keeps the other.
-Keep the security deposit in a separate account so the funds are available when the security deposit is due back to the tenant.
+Keep the security deposit in a separate account so that the funds are available when the security deposit is due back to the tenant.